Some tips for beginners and new bunny parents:

 All too often the bunnies in pet stores are not healthy.
 They have been separated from their parents too early and their GI tracts are not fully developed yet.
 They are also too small to tell how big they will become.

-For beginners it is best to take in a couple from a rescue organisation or shelter.
-Then the character of the animals is already developed and what you see is what you get.
+For beginners it is best to take in an older couple from a rescue organisation or shelter.
+By then their character is already developed and what you see is what you get.

-Also, they will both already be neutered and spayed and that not only saves you money it also saves you from a lot of headaches when having to care for them after the surgeries.
+Also, they will both already be neutered and spayed and that not only saves you money (a lot of money actually) it also saves you from a lot of headaches when having to care for them after the surgeries.

 Usually bunnies don’t like to be picked up.
 Therefore they should only be picked up if necessary.
 Put one hand under their chest behind the front paws, the other hand supports their bottom.